 You can drive along the main track with a two wheel drive vehicle if you want (just take it slowly) and park then walk onto the beach.
-Alternatively, if you have a 4×4 then you can drive onto the beach and north until you find a good fishing spot.
+Alternatively, if you have a 4WD then you can drive onto the beach and north until you find a good fishing spot.
 You can also drive south a little bit, until the marine park starts (marked by huge yellow markers).
 This is a soft beach, and you want to be very familiar with Beach driving before heading onto it!

 5 Finger Reef is just south of the boat ramp, through a 4WD track and onto the beach.
 The track starts at the top of the hill where the boat ramp is.
 The area is basically 5 bits of reef that run out about 25 metres each with some nice coral and plenty of fish.
 This is one of the better beach fishing choices at Coral Bay.